Get Opioid Use Treatment

 Medication Assisted Treatment (MAT)

-Tailored to meet each person’s needs, medication-assisted treatment (MAT) is the use of medications, in combination with counseling to treat opioid addiction to both prescription pain relievers and heroin.
-Opioid addiction is a chronic disease, like heart disease or diabetes that can’t be cured, but it can be managed to help a person with addiction regain a healthy, productive life.
-People can’t just walk away from addiction – they need help.
+Tailored to meet each person’s needs, medication-assisted treatment (MAT) is the use of medications, in combination with counseling to treat opioid substance use to both prescription pain relievers and heroin.
+Opioid substance use is a chronic disease, like heart disease or diabetes that can’t be cured, but it can be managed to help a person with opioid substance use regain a healthy, productive life.
+People can’t just walk away from opioid substance use – they need help.

 Sage Neuroscience Center offers online video and phone help you can use safely from your home if no treatment providers are near you or they have a waiting list.
 Please call: (505) 405-2171